dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 ### And in PyTorch...

-In PyTorch you would use the `torch.nn.Softmax(dim=None)` layer compute `softmax` to an n-dimensional input tensor rescaling them so that the elements of the n-dimensional output tensor lie in the range [0,1] and sum to 1.
+In PyTorch you would use `torch.nn.Softmax(dim=None)` to compute softmax of the n-dimensional input tensor.
+In here I am rescaling the input manually so that the elements of the n-dimensional output tensor are in the range [0,1].

 ```python
 import torch.nn as nn